AeloveRim/TahrovinGrit/README.md

 All attacks, even basic ones, cost a bit of stamina depending on the type of weapon being used (less stamina for daggers, more for two-handed weapons, and even more for two-handed weapons wielded with one hand).
 When out of Stamina, you will be slower and deal significantly less damage.
 It might be better to pace yourself and focus on defense when you start running low - remember that a fast enough parry will also help you regain Stamina.

-[Weapon Throw VR](https://www.nexusmods.com/skyrimspecialedition/mods/31374) is present, but is meant to be used only with specific throwing weapons.
+[Weapon Throw VR](https://www.nexusmods.com/skyrimspecialedition/mods/31374) is present, but by default can only be used only with specific throwing weapons.
 These weapons are cheap, disposable and relatively weak in melee, but much more effective when thrown.
 They can be bought in shops or crafted.
+You may eventually unlock the ability to throw and recall regular weapons with perks.

+Torches are fairly important as a warrior.
+Some areas will be too dark to fight in properly without a light source.
+The shortcut (left thumbstick + down) will drop one of your torches in front of you.
+You can grab it and walk around, and drop it at any time if you need your second hand, then pick it up when you're done.
+It will continue to illuminate the area while down on the ground.
+Make sure to bring plenty of spares as you may often lose track of them or forget to pick them up.

 Finally, you will no longer be able to do power attacks unless you are able to pay the full stamina cost.

 ## Playing a thief
 Pickpocketing and lockpicking are harder than usual if you're unskilled, but easier if you do raise your skills.
 [More NPC Pocket Money](https://www.nexusmods.com/skyrimspecialedition/mods/31375) adds a bit of extra gold to citizens for you to steal.
 [Lock-related Loot](https://www.nexusmods.com/skyrimspecialedition/mods/11342) makes sure that Expert-level chest whose lock you just picked doesn't contain three gold pieces and a sweetroll.
 [Broken picks](https://www.nexusmods.com/skyrimspecialedition/mods/95275) makes it so breaking your lockpick will throw you out of the lockpicking minigame and force you to start from scratch - make sure to check for patrolling guards !
 [Mum's the word NG](https://www.nexusmods.com/skyrimspecialedition/mods/77409) ensures that low-value loot will no longer be flagged as stolen and can be sold anywhere.
 Even for the more valuable loot, you will no longer have to join the thieves' guild to sell it : anything recognizably stolen can now be sold at any Khajiit caravan.

+Light is a very important factor when it comes to sneaking in Grit.
+You will probably want to grab Night Vision, either with the "Sharp Eye" sneak perk or through any other means.
+Sneaking around with a torch or a candlelight spell is generally a bad idea.

 Some of the perk changes from the usual [Vokriinator](https://www.nexusmods.com/skyrimspecialedition/mods/26702) stuff will impact thieves.
 Most importantly, the Pickpocket and Lockpicking Mastery perks will now allow you to train both skills at once for the price of one.
 [Disguise](https://www.nexusmods.com/skyrimspecialedition/mods/133426) adds a series of Speech perk that allows you to disguise your identity and can be very useful to evade bounties or avoid getting them in the first place.

 ## Leveling
 Instead of increasing your level by raising your skills, the [Experience](https://www.nexusmods.com/skyrimspecialedition/mods/17751) mod lets you increase your level as you adventure, exploring Skyrim and accomplishing quests.
 The leveling curve has been modified to provide a slower-paced experience.